-The Diocese Board of Education chaired by the Rt Revd Malcolm McNaughton Bishop of Repton.
+The Diocese Board of Education chaired by the Rt Revd Malcolm McNaughton.

 The same related party arrangement exists with Derby Diocesan Academies Trust (DDAT).
 Derby Diocesan Academies Trust is governed by the same Trustees as Derby Diocesan Academy Trust 2.